MihaiLupoiu/0-hash-miner/README.md

 - [ ] Improve loggin using zap.
 - [ ] Improve flags to specify log level.
 - [x] Add contact information in a configuration file.
-- [ ] Benchmark functions like string generator and solver and profile to check what could be improved in the secuencial model.
+- [x] Benchmark functions like string generator and solver and profile to check what could be improved in the secuencial model.
+   - Done several tests and implementations for it.
-- [ ] Improve speed by implementing concurrency using a worker pool to calculate hash in multiple corutines.
+- [x] Improve speed by implementing concurrency using a worker pool to calculate hash in multiple corutines.
+   - Implemented a general worker pool so it can be easly changed the function to execute.
-- [ ] Check performance increase and ajust the number of working coroutines in the worker pool.
+- [X] Check performance increase and ajust the number of working coroutines in the worker pool.
+   - Yes in increased but after making some changes in the gorutine.
+The initial implementation was waiting too much time for work so it was not taking advantage of all the CPU cores because it was communicating too much data.
+   - Second implementation was executing the process completlly independent and was able to take full advantage of the CPUs.
-- [ ] Execute against the server in a multicore CPU with more than 2 cores than my 2013 i5 Macbook pro.
+- [x] Execute against the server in a multicore CPU with more than 2 cores than my 2013 i5 Macbook pro.
+   - Tried a 32 Core from Scaleway for this test.
+Not recommended.
+The CPU was only using 10 out of the 32 cores in the same time.
+   - Tested in local I5 CPU and got an increase MH/s from 1,4 in th Mac to 3,2 MH/s.
 - [ ] Improve state machine processing.
 Low priority for now.
 - [x] Show number of Hash/second.
 - [ ] Documentation in code and architecture diagram.